The Danube River: A Short Guide

 Ultimate River Cruise Destination

 With the Danube passing through 10 different countries, more than any river in the world, there is always something new to see.
 From its start in Germany, the Danube then makes its way through Austria, Slovakia, Hungary, Croatia, Serbia, Romania, Bulgaria, Moldova and Ukraine.
 With so many countries to stop in, there is always a new culture to experience.

-The Danube is really, really long
+The Danube is Really, Really Long

 Next to the Volga River in Russia, the Danube is the longest river in Europe.
-Flowing for over 1,700 miles and eventually emptying into the Black Sea, there is so much river to see with different sections offering diverse experiences.
+Flowing for over 1,700 miles and eventually emptying into the Black Sea, there is so much river to see with different sections offering unique experiences.
 On the north end, go kayaking and hiking in a region close to Germany’s Black Forest.
 Near the middle, embark on a river cruise or go biking along some of Europe’s most scenic and popular biking routes.
 On the south end, go fishing in one of the most diverse ecosystems.